fbpx

 Publications

-Artist book, size: 280×220 mm, 296 pages, Language: Est/Eng.
+Artist book, size: 280×220 mm, 296 pages, language: Estonian & English.
 Tartu Art Museum 2021

 Eike Eplik.
 Biomass – Ghost in the Corner

 Exhibition catalogue.
-Est, eng.
+Language: Estonian & English.
 Kogo Gallery 2020

 The Girl Who Loved Everything